ibm-cloud-architecture/eda-rt-inventory-gitops/environments/rt-inventory-dev/services/kconnect/README.md

   image: quay.io/ibmcase/eda-kconnect-cluster-image:latest
 ```

-For maintainance purpose, when new Event Streams product version will be released, the `metadata.annotations` need to be modified to reflect new productID
+For maintenance purpose, when new Event Streams product version will be released, the `metadata.annotations` need to be modified to reflect new `productID`,
 `cloudpakVersion` and `cloudpakId`.

 ```